pezy-computing/flgen/README.md

 * `--format=FORMAT`
     * Specify the format of the generated filelist.
     * If no format is specified FLGen will generate a generated filelist for major EDA tools.
-    * If `vivado-syn` is specified FLGen will generate a TCL script to load source files for Vivado synthesis.
+    * If `vivado-tcl` is specified FLGen will generate a TCL script to load source files for Vivado synthesis.
     * If `filelist-xsim` is specified FLGen will generate a filelist for Vivado simulator.
 * `--output=FILE`
     * Specify the path of the generated filelist